H322/Track3-module1/docs/README.md

 JobSatisfaction, HoursPerWeek, Salary, StackOverflowSatisfaction, and CareerSatisfaction are numerical features used to predict HoursPerWeek.

 We fitted a linear regression model with L2 and L1 regularization to prevent overfitting problem and can interperate the relation between the taget variable and independent variables.
 The r-squared score for our model is:  0.0961797787407.

+## Acknowledgements
+For this project we Stack Overflow Annual Developer Survey: https://insights.stackoverflow.com/survey/2017#developer-profile-_-specific-developer-types
+We used the image from https://www.dice.com/